 Organisations (and methodologies) use similar but different terminology with subtly different meanings to describe teams that support projects.
-One key distinction is whether the team is seen as managing, controlling, monitoring or supporting the work.
-Watch out for the following descriptions:
+One key distinction is whether the team is seen as managing, controlling, monitoring or supporting the work - but that's not always obvious from the name.
+Watch out for the following titles:

 A Project Office might only be administrative in nature.
 In other cases, a whole range of cross-project specialist issues and services might be provided.
 Where a project has several sub-teams addressing different, but related, aspects of the project, it is often necessary to identify individuals to control common issues across the various aspects.
 These roles might be placed in specific sub-teams or they might be defined as functions within the Project Office.